CLAIRE-Labo/python-ml-research-template/README.md

        the [Getting Started](#getting-started) section.
     3. List your direct dependencies (with major versions when relevant) in the [Getting Started](#getting-started) section.
-    4. If you use datasets, describe how to obtain them in the [datasets](#datasets) section.
-       You can refer the users to `_data/README.md` and write the instructions there.
-       The template has a common directory structure across all installation methods.
-       So you should ask the users to put or create symlinks to the data somewhere in the `data/` directory.
-       (More info on the directory structure in the `template/README.md` file.).
-       ```
-       PROJECT_ROOT/        # Will be .../PROJECT_NAME/ on macOS and /opt/project/ in Docker.
-       ├── template-project-name/  # The root of the the git repository.
-       ├── data/            # This is from where the data will be read (will mount/symlink to somewhere by the user).
-       ├── outputs/         # This is where the outputs will be written (will mount/symlink to somewhere by the user).
-       └── wandb/           # This is where wandb artifacts will be written.
-       ```
-       Otherwise, delete the section.
-    5. Delete this getting started, to only keep the project [Getting Started](#getting-started) section.
+    4. Have a look at the last paragraph below describing how to keep your project in good shape, then delete this getting started, to only keep the project [Getting Started](#getting-started) section.

 You're off to a good start!
 Here are a few tips for keeping your project in good shape.

 - Keep this README up to date.
   Fill in the rest of the sections after the Getting Started when releasing your project.
   We give a structure and some templates for those.

+  If you use datasets, follow `_data/README.md` to set them and write the instructions for the subsequent users there.
+  Otherwise, delete the [datasets](#datasets) section.
 - Remember to pin your dependencies whenever you install new ones.
-  More on this in the installation guides.
+  This is well described in the Maintaining the environment section of the installation instructions.
 - Keep your `reproducibility_scripts/` directory up to date.
   Commit it regularly and run your jobs with those scripts.
   More on this in the [Reproducibility](#reproducibility) section.
 - Maintain good commit hooks.
 More on this in the [Contributing](#contributing) section.
 - Have a look at the [ML Code Completeness Checklist](https://github.com/paperswithcode/releasing-research-code).
   This template facilitates meeting all the checklist items, with a different design.
+  Have a look at the checklist when you will ship your project.

+> [TEMPLATE] DELETE ME:
+> Delete this whole section when you're done with the template getting started.

 ## Getting Started

-### Development environment
+### Code and development environment

 We support the following platforms for installing the project dependencies and running the code.

 - **AMD64 (x86-64) platforms supporting Docker** to run on Linux machines (e.g. EPFL HaaS servers), Windows laptops with WSL, macOS with Intel CPU, Kubernetes clusters like the EPFL RunAI cluster, and other cloud services.
 With support for NVIDIA GPUs.

   Refer to `installation/docker-amd64/README.md`.
 - **macOS with Apple Silicon (`osx-arm64`)** to run on native Apple Silicon and for the MPS (Apple Silicon) hardware acceleration.

   Refer to `installation/osx-arm64/README.md`.

 We list below our direct dependencies (with major versions when relevant) for users with other needs.